vladbabii/filementalist_mod_f1_v0.2_vb/README.md

 ## Front and Back wheels
 - use m4 screws to mount to wheel Connector
+- each wheel can be screwed in the square nuts using m4 x 16mm hexagon inbus screws
+- each wheel needs 2 m4 washers

 ## Front connector
 - 9.4 mm hole for PC-04 pfte connector